RayaneCTX/ECE264-Summer-2021/PA04/README.md

 ## Requirements

-This homework requires you to count word frequency of a input file, and print the word counts in descending order.
+This homework requires you to count word frequencies of a input file, and print the word frequencies in descending order.
 Which words to count is specified by a "vocabulary" file.
 See the following example: